flix/book/src/identifiers.md

   * Can be used to name: namespaces, annotations, type classes, effects, predicates (within datalog), tags (within enums), types
 * **Lowercase name:** An identifier that starts with aa lowercase letter followed by any number of uppercase and lowercase letters, underscore, and exclamation mark (`A`…`Z`, `a`…`z`, `_`, `!`).
   * e.g. `anIdentifier`, `x`, `this_and_that`
-  * Can be used to name: annotations, attributes (within datalog), functions, fields (within records), variables
+  * Can be used to name: annotations, attributes (within datalog), functions, labels (within records), variables
 * **Greek name:** An identifier consisting of any combination of letters from the Greek alphabet (the unicode range U+0370 to U+03FF).
   * e.g. `Χαίρετε`, `αναγνωριστικό`
   * Can be used to name: functions, variables